-Amendment Regulations 2019; and - (B) an advisory issued by the Commission in respect of accreditation applies to the private hospital or day-procedure centre and specifies a time period within which the hospital or centre is to be granted accreditation -
+Establishments Amendment Regulations 2019; and

+(B) an advisory issued by the Commission in respect of accreditation applies to the private hospital or day-procedure centre and specifies a time period within which the hospital or centre is to be granted accreditation -

-- (b) the accreditation continues in force. - $(2) \ldots \ldots \ldots$ - (3) Proof of accreditation must be provided to the Secretary together with a copy of the accreditation report. - (4) If at any time there is no accreditation for a private hospital or day-procedure centre (other than a low-risk day-procedure centre), its licence is taken to be cancelled.
+- (b) the accreditation continues in force. - (2) Proof of accreditation must be provided to the Secretary together with a copy of any accreditation report issued in relation to that accreditation by the approved industry body. - (3) If at any time there is no accreditation for a private hospital or day-procedure centre, its licence is taken to be cancelled.